Skip to main content

 • PCB color: medium-bright green, sometimes with a slight olive tint on later production runs.

 • Chip layout: Voodoo 1 = single Pixelfx + Texelfx pair, two chips total.
-Voodoo 2 = three chips (one Pixelfx, two Texelfx in SLI on-board).
+Voodoo 2 = three chips (one Pixelfx FBI plus two Texelfx TMUs for single-pass multitexturing — not to be confused with 3dfx SLI, which links two Voodoo 2 cards via a ribbon cable).
 Voodoo Banshee = single integrated chip with a 2D core.
 Voodoo 3 = single large chip with integrated 2D and 3D.

 • RAM: EDO DRAM in TSOP packages, four to eight chips arranged around the GPU.
 The Voodoo 2 SLI variants had distinctive blue-and-yellow stickers from STB/Diamond/Quantum3D OEMs.